Session 1-1

 When you eat, your body breaks down certain food (starches and sweet foods) into glucose, a type of sugar.

-A hormone called insulin helps sugar leave the blood and enter the cells.
-This gives the cells energy.
+A hormone called insulin helps sugar leave the blood and enters the tissues such as muscle and fat.

-In people with type 2 diabetes, the body doesn’t make or use insulin well.
-So sugar builds up in the blood and this leads to tissue damage.
+In people with type 2 diabetes the pancreas does not make enough insulin and the insulin it makes does not work well on the tissues, a condition called insulin resistance.
+So sugar builds up in the blood and this leads to chronic tissue inflammation which leads to tissue damage.

 Facts About Diabetes